 As Begüm mentioned in her post from last week, dreams, where we forgo how the whole process might unravel, are unlikely to become a reality.
 Could it be that those unachieved projects, human relationships we struggle with, or decisions riddled with our dissatisfaction are all a result of us looking for why in the wrong places?

-Last week I accompanied a friend on an interesting endeavor: finding their why.
+Last week I accompanied a friend on an interesting endeavor: finding her why.
 Those familiar with Simon Sinek know what I’m talking about.
-For those unfamiliar, listening to Start With Why should be informative.
-And for those who are invested in finding their why, Sinek’s book of the same title can be read.
+For those unfamiliar, listening to Start With Why should be a good start.
+And for those who are invested in finding their why, Sinek’s book of the same title can be a captivating read.

 Let’s examine a cardiologist.
 If their why is to transfer the feeling that life is worth living to every one of their patients, then even in another branch of medicine, such as psychotherapy, that individual would be fully satisfied with their career.
 If a bank manager’s why is to ensure an environment of trust by giving their team strength in stressful situations, then the same person can also be happy conducting an orchestra or teaching.
 Finding our why allows us to realize why we do something, which frees us from the thought of what we’re doing (or what we’re doing wrong).